The Influence of Fear Factor on Industry and Food Production in Crusader

 What happens to main industry chains under the influence of fear factor?
 For this test I sent all of the peasants to work in a single chain, and after one virtual year, I sold the products to analyze the gold income.

-Effect of Fear Factor on
+|Effect of Fear Factor on

 Gathering Resources for Gold

-Blue shows the most rewarding resource.
+Red shows the most rewarding food type.

 In this table I didn’t include wood and meat because wood is not very rewarding and meat is an unstable food source.